earthly/website/blog/_posts/2023-03-09-bazel-build-with-caching.md

 build --remote_cache=<host>:<port>
 ~~~

-Replace `<host>` and `<port>` with the hostname and port of your remote execution instance.
+Replace `<host>` and `<port>` with the hostname and port of your remote execution instance, respectively.
 Then use the build and test commands as usual, and Bazel will automatically use the remote cache and remote execution instance for your builds.

 Using RBE and a remote cache extends build times because build output needs to be transmitted over the network to the remote cache.
 However, it significantly speeds up incremental builds since the remote cache saves the outcomes of earlier builds rather than recreating them.